 Black Book said in the study that historical data trends have shown that recalls usually do not adversely impact normal retention patterns of a vehicle.
 Lenders use expected residual values to determine how much a leased vehicle will be valued when the lease ends.

 Residual values also play a role when a lender repossesses a vehicle and resells it at auction.
-Black Book has reviewed some of the popular recalls in recent history, including the 2008-2009 Toyota Camry (unintended acceleration), 2000 Ford Explorer (rollovers tied to faulty Firestone tires), and 2005-2007 Chevrolet Cobalts (ignition switch recall).
+Black Book has reviewed some of the popular recalls in recent history, including the 2008 to 2009 model years Toyota Camry (unintended acceleration), 2000 Ford Explorer (rollovers tied to faulty Firestone tires), and 2005 to 2007 model years Chevrolet Cobalts (ignition switch recall).

 According to the study, residual values of 2005-2007 Cobalt were relatively unaffected by widespread recalls that GM issued in February and March.
 On the other hand, Black Book discovered that value of the 2005-2006 Cobalt even surged 1 percent in the first six months of 2014.